bs6bs6/CMPT-732-final-project/README.md

 ```
 npm start
 ```
-Then you can visit http://localhost:3000 to visit our demo.
+Then you can visit http://localhost:3000 to check our demo.